zb0505/skel3d-demo-ui/README.md

 Server-side code uses Apptainer, make sure the host has it installed.

-Create a copy of `.env.example` named `.env` in the `server` folder and run these commands inside that folder:
+Create a copy of `.env.example` in the `server` folder, rename it to `.env` and make sure the assigned GPUs are correct for the models in the file.
+Then run these commands inside the `server` folder:

 ```bash
 ./install.sh